hiddenciphers/Group_Project_3/README.md

 - Recording of exam results for specific courses.
 - Retrieval of completion dates for specific courses and students.

-**Ownership Management**:

-- The contract has an owner who has special permissions, such as creating courses.

 **NFT Functionality**:

 - The contract utilises ERC721Enumerable to handle the minting and management of certificates as NFTs.